 Current affairs and the historical record are full of events in which individuals and groups say and do things that seem irrational.
 Have you ever felt that something is missing from the conventional explanations of such events in terms of political, social, economic, cultural, or intellectual factors?
 If so, then psychohistory may be for you.
 Psychohistorians add a neglected but critically important level of explanation—identification of the unconscious motivations of individuals and groups.

-We bring psychoanalysis and related knowledge to bear in understanding the role of unconscious motivations in history, the sources of these motivations in the history of childrearing, and the psychological effects of genocides, wars, and other large scale traumas on individuals and groups.
+We bring psychoanalysis and related knowledge to bear in understanding the role of unconscious motivations in history, the sources of these motivations in the history of childrearing, and the psychological effects of genocides, slavery, wars, and other large scale traumas on individuals and groups.
 Many of us are professional scholars in a range of disciplines including history, psychology, and the humanities while others are practitioners in applied fields such as psychotherapy and social work.
 The psychohistory community includes students of all ages and anyone interested in the field and in using its insights to ameliorate human destructiveness.
 There are three areas of inter-related psychohistorical research.

 1. History of Childhood.
 This inquiry includes such topics as how children have been raised in different historical periods, how families have been constituted, how and why childrearing arrangements have evolved, changing attitudes towards the mistreatment of children, and why there is still such denial about the reality of child abuse and neglect even today.
 We pay such attention to childhood because it is the ground in which adult psychology and behavior are rooted.